What changes make the 2018 Hyundai Sonata different?

 Release date for the gas-only 2018 Sonatas is late summer 2017, with hybrid and plug-in versions following in early calendar 2018, though still as model-year ’18 vehicles.
 So far, availability of the Plug-in Hybrid is limited to California, Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island, and Vermont.

 Chevrolet Malibu, Ford Fusion, Honda Accord, Mazda 6, Nissan Altima, Subaru Legacy, Toyota Camry, Volkswagen Passat.
 Note that the Kia Optima from Hyundai’s corporate partner shares Sonata’s basic engineering, powertrain, and features, but has different styling.

 What change would make it better?

-Sonata doesn’t need much help on the quietness and ride-quality front, and Hyundai’s worked diligently to bring its steering and handling to a level at least midpack in the class.
+Wider availability of lane-keep assist and, in particular, of autonomous emergency braking.
+Sonata didn’t need much help on the quietness and ride-quality front, and we hope Hyundai’s 2018 tweaks to steering and handling elevate it above midpack in the class.
 Sonata buyers have demonstrated a preference for features and value over driving dynamics, anyway.
 They also evidently care how this car looks.
-So the automaker’s plan to recapture the excitement of the 2011 Sonata’s styling nails it.
+So the automaker’s moves to recapture the excitement of the 2011 Sonata’s styling nails it.